MoritzNelle/Python_Toolbox/Overview_of_Python.md

 - **Bulk testing**: testing with a large number of test cases, inputted by the user
 - **Edge case**: a test case that is at the boundary of what is expected, e.g., a triangle with all sides of length 0; a triangle with a + b = c (a line)
 - **Debugging**: the process of finding and fixing errors in a program
+- **Matrix**: represented as a nested list, with each sub-list representing a row and the elements of the sub-lists representing the columns.
+For example, matrix = [[1, 2, 3], [4, 5, 6], [7, 8, 9]] represents a 3x3 matrix.
+Python does not have a built-in type for matrices, but they can be handled using nested lists, or using third-party libraries like NumPy.
+- **Aliasing**: multiple variable names point to the same object in memory.
+When an object is aliased, changes made with one variable name will affect the other.
+E.g. `a = list(range(10));
+b = a` a nd b can now be used synonymmus.
+- **clone a list**: creating a new list that contains all the elements of the original list.
+Can be done by using the slicing operator: `a = [1,2,3];b = a[:]`.

 ## Python Data Types